 A. The College encourages all employees and students to become fully vaccinated against COVID-19 to protect themselves and the College’s employees, students, and the greater community as well as to obtain boosters or additional primary doses once eligible.

-B. This Policy establishes that Clinical Participants (as defined below) must be fully vaccinated against COVID-19 and provide proof of vaccination to the College, unless granted an accommodation by the College (and if applicable, the Clinical Site) in accordance with the Interim Procedure on COVID-19 Vaccination for Clinical Participants.
+B. This COVID-19 Policy (“Policy”) establishes that Clinical Participants (as defined below) must be fully vaccinated against COVID-19 and provide proof of vaccination to the College, unless granted an accommodation by the College (and if applicable, the Clinical Site) in accordance with the COVID-19 Vaccination for Clinical Participants Procedure.

-C. This Policy establishes that the College may issue a mandate to all employees, students, and visitors to wear face coverings as set forth in the Interim Procedure on Face Coverings, unless granted an accommodation.
+C. This Policy establishes that the College may issue a mandate to all employees, students, and visitors to wear face coverings as set forth in the Face Coverings Procedure, unless granted an accommodation.

-A. Clinical(s) include clinicals, internships or externships in health care or clinic settings in the School of Health Sciences or one of the following programs in the School of Continuing Education and Workforce Development: Central Sterile Processing, Certified Nursing Assistant, Certified Clinical Medical Assistant, Certified Medicine Aide, Nurse Refresher, or Vet Assisting.
-Fieldwork in the Human Services program is not considered a Clinical.
+B. Clinical(s) include clinicals, internships or externships in health care or clinic settings in the School of Health Sciences or one of the following programs in the School of Continuing Education and Workforce Development: Central Sterile Processing, Certified Nursing Assistant, Certified Clinical Medical Assistant, Certified Medicine Aide, Nurse Refresher, or Vet Assisting.
+Fieldwork in the Human Services program and clinics for the Massage Therapy program are not considered Clinicals.

-C. COVID Case means an individual who has received a positive COVID test or has been diagnosed with COVID-19 by a licensed healthcare provider within the last ten (10) days.
+D. COVID Case means an individual who has received a positive COVID test or has been diagnosed with COVID-19 by a licensed healthcare provider until the individual has met the criteria required by the COVID-19 Reporting Procedure.

 E. COVID Symptoms means fever or chills; cough; shortness of breath or difficulty breathing; fatigue; muscle or body aches; headache; new loss of taste or smell; sore throat; congestion or runny nose; nausea or vomiting; diarrhea; or any other COVID-19 symptom identified by a federal or Maryland public health agency.